 Write Simply and Clearly

 Write a short, targeted letter by getting right to the point.
 No one has time for an epic novel, so keep your cover letter to one page.
 Also, make sure each paragraph has no more than three or four sentences.
 If you want, you can opt to use bullet points to break up chunks of text.
-Just make sure they do not duplicate your resume.
+Just make sure they do not duplicate the language of your resume.

-Use Email for Cover Letters
+Keep Email Cover Letters Short

 Spell Check and Proofread

-Cover Letter Examples
+More Cover Letter Examples

 Review cover letters examples, both written and email, that are designed for a variety of job applications and employment inquiries.